Antelox/FOPO-PHP-Deobfuscator/README.md

 https://glot.io/snippets/ee5mzg3zf1

 Paste the obfuscated PHP file content inside _obfuscated.php_ file, then click _Run_ and you will see the deobfuscated PHP code (I hope :P).

+See the LICENSE.md file for license rights and limitations (MIT).